Free U.S. Shipping ($70+)

 Taking epicatechin before a workout could enhance nitric oxide production.
 This increase in nitric oxide can improve blood flow and nutrient delivery to the muscles, which may boost your performance and endurance during physical activities.

-Epicatechin is not a stimulant and doesn't provide an immediate energy boost like caffeine or typical pre-workout supplements.
+Epicatechin is not a stimulant and doesn't provide an immediate energy boost like caffeine or typical pre-workout products.
 Any improvement in performance and endurance would be due to enhanced blood flow rather than direct stimulation.

 After Exercise for Post-Workout Recovery

-Take Epicatechin With Food or Without?
+Should I take Epicatechin With Food or Without?

 Epicatechin is water-soluble, which means it doesn't need fats to be absorbed effectively by the body.
 However, taking it with food can still be beneficial.
 Taking capsules might help with gastrointestinal upset for some people with sensitive stomachs.
 But there might be another benefit to taking epicatechin with your meal.